Causal Set Statistics

 Semi-formal (qualitative connection, awaits full dynamical treatment):

-Assessment: Rigorous.
-The causal set foundation is mathematically rigorous (Propositions 1.2, 1.3, 3.2).
-The holographic noise amplitude αH=1/4\alpha_H = 1/4 is derived from the Bekenstein-Hawking entropy bound via explicit causal diamond geometry and degree-of-freedom counting.
-The geodesic variance scaling is proven via CLT on Poisson cells.
+Assessment: The causal set foundation is mathematically rigorous (Propositions 1.2, 1.3, 3.2).
+The PL\sqrt{\ell_P L} scaling of the geodesic variance is rigorous via CLT on Poisson cells (Proposition 2.2).
+The amplitude αH\alpha_H is an O(1) coefficient that depends on the specific choice of length estimator; the holographic natural target αH1/4\alpha_H \sim 1/4 is a heuristic substitution (Heuristic 2.3), not a theorem — the bridging rule “one bit ↔ P2\ell_P^2 variance” is not derived from the framework.
+A first-principles derivation requires computing the variance of a specific causet length estimator (e.g., Brightwell–Gregory longest-chain or Myrheim–Meyer interval-count) analytically or via simulation; this is tracked as an open research target.
 The dark matter predictions use standard Jeans analysis with quantum pressure, fully formalized with explicit energy balance and numerical verification.
 The Gaussian cutoff follows from the standard quantum-pressure dispersion relation.
-The only semi-formal element is the qualitative cross-prediction linking both observables through the common Poisson substrate (Theorem 6.1).
+The qualitative cross-prediction linking both observables through the common Poisson substrate (Theorem 6.1) is semi-formal.

 Open Gaps